MicrosoftDocs/cloud-adoption-framework/docs/modernize/application-platform-modernization.md

 :::image type="content" source="../_images/modernize/serverless-application-platform-components.png" alt-text="Graphic showing serverless app plat components.":::

 Let's say you have your apps up and running using Serverless.
 Congratulations!
 Next, collect intelligence from different apps across platforms to action on.
-There are the following essential components, which we think are core to building Serverless applications:
+The following essential components are core to building Serverless applications:

 - **Data/Storage:** Functions has triggers and bindings with Azure document DB and Azure Blob storage.
 - **Triggers:** Event responses used to trigger your custom code.
 They allow you to respond to events across the Azure platform or on premise.